t-jor/customer-loyalty-segmentation/TECHNICAL_README.md

 ORDER BY score DESC;
 ```

+These queries help ensure consistency across transformations and transparency in scoring behavior.

 ---

-## 8. Reproducibility Notes
+## 9. Reproducibility Notes

-- Pipeline is **idempotent**: reruns always produce the same results.
+- The Pipeline is fully **idempotent** (reruns produce identical results).
-- No temp tables, no writes → safe for read-only DBs.
+- No temp tables are created; all logic is defined in CTEs.
 - All `JOIN`s on `trip_id` use `USING(trip_id)` to avoid duplicates.
-- Percentiles are cohort-based → relative to current dataset.
+- Percentiles are computed per cohort and depend on the dataset's distribution.
-- Tie-breaks in equal scores are resolved alphabetically.
+- Tie-breaks in equal scores follow alphabetical order.
+- Segment definitions and scoring logic correspond to those documented in the project reports.

 ---

-## 9. Tuning Guide
+## 10. Tuning Guide

 Parameters that can be adjusted: